 Stir in undrained crushed pineapple, lemon juice, and mustard.

-Cook over medium heat, stirring constantly until mixture thickens and comes to a boil.
+Cook over medium heat, stirring constantly until the mixture thickens and comes to a boil.
 Boil while stirring for 1 minute.

-Serve warm with Ham.
+Serve warm with ham.

 Pineapple Sauce for Ham

 - 16 oz Crushed Pineapples